-“Does anyone have a ponytail holder?” says Children’s Hospital Colorado’s Dr. Brent O’Neill.
-Then Dr. O’Neill and Dr. Catherine McClung-Smith, both brain surgeons, comb the patient’s hair.
+"Does anyone have a ponytail holder?" says Children's Hospital Colorado's Brent O'Neill, MD.
+Then Dr. O'Neill, a brain surgeon, combs the patient's hair.

 The patient has suffered debilitating, near-constant seizures since she was 4 years old.
 Basically electrical storms in the brain, seizures originate from a central epicenter or lesion.
 Remove that lesion and the seizures stop.

 Finding the storm

 The tricky part is finding it.
 The storms spread at the speed of light, making their centers hard to target.
 By placing electrodes into the brain, doctors can record seizure activity over a week, locate the epicenter and take it out.